anoukkim/capstone-project/README.md

 # Real-Time Depth Camera Software

-This project is a software application for real-time depth estimation, image segmentation, and object detection using advanced AI models.
+This project is a software application for real-time image segmentation, and object detection using advanced AI models.
 The program provides a user-friendly interface and robust performance for capturing images and analyzing depth maps.

 ---